Celestion Axi2050

 Conclusion

-The Celestion Axi2050's behavior changed drastically at elevated listening levels.
+With the driver mounted on the ES290 Biradial and contour circuit in place to flatten the response, the Celestion Axi2050's behavior changed drastically at elevated listening levels.
 It went from pleasant and musical to somewhat strident in nature at the higher listening level.
 This is in the context of using the driver for midrange and treble duty.
-It’s pretty safe to conclude that there are better choices available if needing 500Hz-20kHz coverage for two channel music home audio.

 Back to blog